 Guardian Intensive Outpatient Program offers individual and group therapy, family restructuring support, Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT) and more.
 These therapies work together with 12 step immersion and holistic therapies like yoga to provide a comprehensive recovery experience that leads to success.

 If you are struggling with addiction, or if someone you love has a problem, Guardian IOP can help.
 Our outpatient program can be the turning point in your life.
-Call today at (877)301-HOPE to find out more or schedule a confidential consultation to find out how our program can help you or a loved one.
+Call today at (855) 517-1871 or schedule a confidential consultation to find out how we can help you or a loved one.